cyberrangecz/docs/docs/user-guide-advanced/sandboxes/topology-definition.md

     * **mgmt_user**: name of user with sudo privileges
     * **mgmt_protocol (optional)**: protocol used for communication with base_box instance. supported options are `ssh` and `winrm` (default: `ssh`)
 * **hidden (optional)**: whether the host should be hidden in a topology visualization (default: `False`)
+* **volumes (optional)**: list of volumes that will be provisioned on the host in the format `- size: X`, where X is volume size in GB.
+The first volume will be used as a system drive - the author of the definition utilizing this parameter has to determine how much space the image itself requires to run.

 ### routers